imevanc/toggle-button/README.md

 # SENECA-TECH-TASK-TOGGLE

-This is a JS news application created with Material-UI, React.js & axios.
-It's hosted on Netlify.
+This is a JS news application created with Material-UI & React.js.

 # Table of contents
 - [SENECA-TECH-TASK-TOGGLE](#seneca-tech-task-toggle)